tobega/tailspin-v0/TailspinReference.md

   $ + $addend
 end add
 ```

+Templates are normally called as [transforms](#transforms) by just writing the identifier after an arrow "-> myTemplates",
+which will send the _current value_ at that point in the chain as input to the templates.
+Note that it is currently not an error
+to refuse to use the input _current value_ but such templates should preferably be called a [source](#defined-sources) instead
+and accessed as such.

 To call templates with parameters, set the values after the identifier by an at-sign and a [structure literal](#structure-literal)
 where the keys in the structure must match the defined parameters, e.g. with the above definition